0xPolygon/polygon-docs/docs/cdk/architecture/type-1-prover/t1-design-challenge.md

     Although the EVM supports precompiles of hash functions such as SHA2-256, RIPEMD-160, and Blake2f, they are all quite heavy for a ZK proving system.

   4. **State representation**: Ethereum uses Merkle Patricia Tries with RLP encoding.
-Both of these are not zero-knowledge-friendly primitives, and incur huge overheads on transaction processing within a zkEVM context.
+Both of these are not zero-knowledge-friendly primitives, and incur huge overheads on transaction processing within a ZK-EVM context.